SRSchmittling/HackerMystery/MachineCode/HackerActivityDescription-Teacher.md

 #### **Hacker Assignment Dossier**
 Student is an Ethical Hacker approached by Snoodle Corp, a giant tech corporation, to identify the dark hacker who has infiltrated their computer system.
 The Dossier describes their mission if they choose to accept it, which they do.

+#### **Hacker Name**
+Students are ask to identify their Ethical Hacker pseudonym.
+A table provides a fun way to generate one.
+Students can follow the instructions or create their own using ideas from this document.

 #### **SillySimple Architecture Manual**
 This document provides information about how instruction set architecture machine code works.
 It also provides details on the SillySimple Architecture machine code.